engmeng/data_engineering/README.md

 <img src="image.png" alt="Architecture" style="width:100%; height:auto;">

 # Task
-To build a working data engineering pipeline based on Dagster, DBT, lakefs and containerize and deploy using AKS
+To build a working data engineering pipeline based on Dagster, DBT, lakefs and containerize and deploy using AKS.
+We will use the ADLSG2 as the database.